briandrum/codes.forchagrin.com/_chapters/chapter-1357-comprehensive-stormwater-management.md

                 as asphalt or concrete for all parking areas and driveways, regardless of the surface proposed in the site description except in instances of engineered permeable pavement systems.
-                From the volume determined in [Section 1357.09(d)(3)][] of this Chapter, determine the percent increase in volume of runoff due to development.
+                From the volume determined in [Section 1357.09(d)(3)][CF Section 1357.09(d)(3)] of this Chapter, determine the percent increase in volume of runoff due to development.
 Using the percentage, select the 24-hour Critical Storm from Table 3.

                     **Table 3: 24-Hour Critical Storm**